Physician Assistants (PAs) are professional healthcare practitioners who expand quality and affordable care to diverse patient populations.

-Employment of physician assistants is projected to grow 37 percent from 2016 to 2026, much faster than the average for all occupations.U.S.
-Bureau of Labor Statistics
+Employment of physician assistants is projected to grow 37 percent from 2016 to 2026, much faster than the average for all occupations.— U.S. Bureau of Labor Statistics

-Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, or if a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding AccreditationProvisional status appears to demonstrate continued progress in complying with the Standards as it appears for the graduation of the first class (cohort) of students.
+Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding AccreditationProvisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.